-Foreigners in the Czech Republic: a brief overview
+Foreigners in the Czech Republic: a Brief Overview

-One in ten.
-That is roughly the ratio of foreigners represented in the Czech census count, which, according to the latest data from the Czech Statistical Office, is approaching 11 million.
-More than half of the foreigners in the Czech Republic are Ukrainians, but there are also representatives from 185 other countries, from Afghanistan and Albania to Zambia and Zimbabwe.
+Published: Feb 12, 2025 Reading time: 5 minutes Share: Share an articleOne in ten.
+That is roughly the ratio of foreigners to Czechs according to the latest Czech census count.
+According to the Czech Statistical Office, the population of the Czech Republic is approaching 11 million meaning that foreigners make up more than one million people.
+More than half of them are Ukrainians, but there are also representatives from 185 other countries, from Afghanistan and Albania to Zambia and Zimbabwe.

 Foreigner or migrant?